Lung Support (formerly called Lung Healing)

 Click here for information about internal usage.

-Some put a drop of Lung Support on/under the tongue to settle a cough.
+Some report that a single drop on/under the tongue and held to the roof of mouth while inhaling deeply has alleviated the need for inhalers for asthma and bronchitis issues.
+This has helped persistent coughs and allergy symptoms as well.
 While this may have the effect of a strong mint, it also is done with the risk that it may cause irritation/burning to the tender mucus membranes in the mouth and esophagus.

 Suppository Use Information